mouse07410/encfs/readme.md

 Advantages of TinyXML-1

+1. Can report the location of parsing errors.
-1. Support for some C++ STL conventions: streams and strings
+2. Support for some C++ STL conventions: streams and strings
-2. Very mature and well debugged code base.
+3. Very mature and well debugged code base.

 Features
 --------